debitoor/debitoor-api-docs/README.md

 The API is accessed via `https://api.debitoor.com` and speaks JSON over HTTPS.

-All endpoints are detailed in the API Documentation:
+All endpoints are documented in detail:

 > [https://api.debitoor.com/api](https://api.debitoor.com/api)